ethangutk/Outrageous-Blades/README.md

 <br><br>
 ### 🎮 XBOX Controller Support
 Close to the end of the game’s life, ROBLOX developed cross-platform capabilities.
 They introduced controller support within their game engine, and I immediately went out and bought an XBOX One controller with the money I made from the game.
 I started testing and coding it to be eligible for the select games they featured for the XBOX one.
-Unfortunately, I was not one of them, but it motivated me to give my full game controller support.
+Unfortunately, I was not one of them, but it motivated me to give my game complete controller support.
 His feature expanded my audience in the long run since people could play with a controller on their computer.
 <br>

 <p align="center">